Get in touch

 These errors can run through the entire software development process.
 The later they are discovered, the higher the cost to correct them.
 Ideally, the highlighted risks are identified and corrected before their implementation.

-This workshop is about showing what types of errors can occur when dealing with requirements and what risks exist as a result.
+This training is about showing what types of errors can occur when dealing with requirements and what risks exist as a result.
 Especially in agile process models, the team can make optimal use of individual agile events and methods to minimize the highlighted risks and errors.

-In this interactive workshop, we focus on requirements and their challenges using various practical exercises.
+In this interactive training, we focus on requirements and their challenges using various practical exercises.
 Possible deviations and inconsistencies will be highlighted in a practical manner in order to identify requirements smells.
 Based on this, different types of risks will be analyzed and joint solution approaches will be developed on the basis of your software development process in order to identify risks and minimize them together in the team.

 Jakob R. Jaworski is an AOE Academy Trainer in the software development sector.
 He discovered his passion for software testing in 2013: At the time, he was studying business IT and assisting with test management on a software development project for an SAP application.
 Since then, he has been focusing intensively on all aspects of software testing and software development, and he can rely on many years of experience in both traditional and agile projects.
 Together with some like-minded individuals, he organizes the Software Test User Group Rhein-Main.